 In May 2015, an accounting update was issued which eliminates the requirement to categorize investments in the fair value hierarchy if their fair value is measured at net asset value (NAV) per share.
-This accounting update is effective for reporting periods beginning after December 15, 2015.
-We do not expect the adoption of this update to have a significant effect on our financial statements.
+We adopted this provision as of January 1, 2016 and it did not affect our financial statements.